huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 1: Decide which entities you want to export.
 You can use different filters in the Library’s sidebar to select a specific subset of entities in the collection for export.
 Alternatively, if you want to export all of the entities that exist in the entire collection, leave all filters unchecked.

 Step 2: Click on the blue **Export CSV** button on the bottom righthand side of the screen.
 A **CSV file** in UTF-8 format will automatically be downloaded to your computer for your use.

+## How to print entities

+You can print your entities in the **Library** by following the steps below.

+Step 1: Decide which entities you want to print.
+You can use different filters in the **Library**’s sidebar to filter out specific entities you want to print.
+If you want to print every entity in your collection, leave all filters unchecked.
+Make sure you load every entity in this case, as only the shown entities in the Library will be printed.

+Step 2: Hold down the keyboard shortcut below to print.
+You can remove headers and footers or background graphics by unchecking them under More Settings in your pop-up window.

+- Windows: Hold down the CTRL key and P
+- Mac: Hold down the Command key and P You can print your landing page in the same way.